 For many, simply making it through the day feels like a reason to reward.
-For years I hung onto my nighttime snack, something I saw as a way a treat myself for getting from point A to point B.
+For years I hung onto overeating at night, something I saw as a way a treat myself for getting from point A to point B.

 Food can be a nice treat but frequent rewards with it can hinder our goals.

-WHAT TO DO: Create a list of non-food rewards and PLAN on giving yourself a special treat once per week.
-Remember that this does not have to be fancy, a new bottle of nail polish from the Dollar Store or a Saturday morning walk with a friend count.
+Create a list of non-food rewards and PLAN on giving yourself a special treat once per week.
+Remember that this does not have to be fancy, a new bottle of nail polish from the Dollar Store, or a Saturday morning walk with a friend totally count.

 Being a female isn’t always a walk in the park.
 Hormonal fluctuations can wreak havoc on our moods and cause unwanted cravings.
 While we cannot control how we feel, it is easy to overlook the fact that we can control how we react to those feelings.